tedkulp/express-react-app-starter/README.md

 and make sure everything is ready to go for the first run.

-When you're happy with how it works, run `./cleanup.sh` to remove all of the setup files and start a few git repository.
+When you're happy with how it works, run `./cleanup.sh` to remove all of the setup files and start a new git repository.

 ## Running